monte-language/monte/docs/source/modules.rst

     import "fries/victor" =~ [=> diamonds :DeepFrozen]
     exports (freezeRay, oneLiners)

-Imported names are usually guarded with ``DeepFrozen``.
+In fact, by default, imported names are automatically guarded with ``DeepFrozen``.
 This allows those imported names to be used in exported objects.

 .. _module_expansion: